How it works

 Plant your Oya

-Dig a hole in your garden and bury your Oya.
-Surround it with Oya-friendly plants.
+Dig a small hole in your garden and bury your Oya.
+Surround it with plants that make you happy.

 Fill it with water